hilmiugurpolat/snmp/README.md

 -**`cd /usr/share/snmp/mibs`*

-3.Then you can use a text editor to create the custom MIB file.
+-Then you can use a text editor to create the custom MIB file.
 For example, create a new file with the Nano text editor using the following command:
 -**`sudo nano ntp.txt`**

+3.Generating the Contents of the Custom MIB File:
+Let's open the "ntp.txt" file we created and edit its content as follows:

 to be continued ..